 The Mattie Rhodes Center plays a key role in the Choice Neighborhoods initiative and employs the community coordinator.
-The community coordinator host the Gateway Advisory Council meetings, coordinates community stakeholders , develops supporting programs and projects and, is the liaison to the Choice Neighborhoods Implementation Team.
-While based at Mattie Rhodes Center, the Community Coordinator uses the 555 Olive Center as a home base for convening Choice Neighborhood's stakeholders to pursue goals of the community’s comprehensive quality-of-life plan.
+The community coordinator host the Gateway Advisory Council meetings, coordinates community stakeholders , develops supporting programs and projects and, is the liaison to the Choice Neighborhoods Implementation Team, based at Mattie Rhodes Center.

 Project 1: Redevelopment of Independence Plaza Park

-The CCI Plan proposes physical improvements to Independence Plaza Park — a I .73-acre- City owned park divided into two parts — one half located on the north side of Independence Boulevard, and the other half on the south.
+The CCI Plan includes physical improvements to Independence Plaza Park — a I .73-acre- park divided into two parts — one half located on the north side of Independence Boulevard in Pendleton Heights, and the other half on the south in Independence Plaza.
 Two replacement housing sites surround the northside of the park, as well as a high performing charter school that children of Chouteau Courts attend.
-Though central to the housing plan, the park is currently underutilized and is a crime hotspot in the neighborhood due to the proximity of a neighboring liquor store.
+The park is currently underutilized and is a crime hotspot in the neighborhood due to the proximity of a neighboring liquor store.
 Improvements to the Park will include upgraded playground equipment and greenspace to the north, and a walking track and futsol court to the south.
 Construction will begin in Summer 2021.

-The Plan proposes commercial improvements through the creation of a CCI funded storefront façade grant program for existing business, and funding for tenant buildout at Pendleton ArtsBlock.
-A total of $175,000 in funding is proposed for the storefront façade improvements, which will target businesses along the neighborhood's main commercial corridor — Independence Boulevard.
-This project will be administered by the Northeast Chamber of Commerce of Kansas City.
-Brinshore, the developer of Pendleton ArtsBlock, will buildout of the first-floor commercial space.
-This space will be under a master lease with a local arts nonprofit.
+The CCI funded storefront façade grant program provides for the storefront façade improvements, which will target businesses along the neighborhood's main commercial corridor — Independence Boulevard.
+This project is administered by the Northeast Chamber of Commerce of Kansas City.
+For more information, call 816-231-3312 or go to nekcchamber.com.

-The CCI Plan proposes funding to provide façade improvement grants to homeowners.
-The City will work with local nonprofit Westside Housing Organization to administer the program.
-Funds will be used for overall physical exterior improvements to prevent further deterioration, increase neighborhood confidence, and encourage additional development within the community.
-Choice Neighborhoods funds will not be used for interior household improvements.
+The CCI Plan funds façade improvement grants to homeowners.
+The City works with local nonprofit Westside Housing Organization to administer this program.
+Funds are used for overall physical exterior improvements to prevent further deterioration, increase neighborhood confidence, and encourage additional development within the community.
+Choice Neighborhoods funds can be used for interior household improvements.
 To find out if you qualify, contact Westside Housing at 816-421-8048.

-The CCI Plan proposes funding for a series of placemaking improvements along the neighborhood's commercial corridors or adjacent to replacement housing sites, primarily around E. 8th and Woodland Avenue.
+The CCI Plan includes funding for a series of placemaking improvements along the neighborhood's commercial corridors or adjacent to replacement housing sites, primarily around E. 8th and Woodland Avenue.
 These improvements are currently in the planning stages with construction planned for late 2021.